Pragalbhmandaokar/pragalbhmandaokar/README.md

-"# pragalbhmandaokar website to showcase all the projects and skills"
+pragalbhmandaokar website to showcase all the projects and skills